-Somali lawmakers reverse president's extended stay in power
+Somali lawmakers reverse president’s extended stay in power

 “I also ask the opposition leaders to play their role in pacifying the country and Mogadishu, in particular, for the sake of the people, country and religion,” the president said.

-Somalia’s leader also for the first time publicly expressed condolences to those who died or were displaced during the clashes in Mogadishu.
+Somalia’s leader also for the first time publicly expressed his condolences to those who died or were displaced during the clashes in Mogadishu.
 The United Nations has said several tens of thousands fled their homes.

 Some in the opposition had hoped that the president would resign.
 Mohamed left the future unclear, not saying whether he would run for a second term.